Garden Grants for Schools, Communities, and NonProfits

 Garden grants have helped many schools purchase a Growing Dome

 Colorado Garden Foundation – Has awarded more than $12 million in grants to fund gardening and horticulture projects for Colorado.
-All the proceeds from the Colorado Home and Garden Show go to support these wonderful garden grants.
-The 2023 grant submissions closed for the year on August 30.
-For the 2024 grant season, initial letters of intent can be mailed in early June.
-Selected applicants will be requested to submit complete details by October 31.
-Visit their website to verify deadline dates in 2024.
+All the proceeds from the Colorado Home and Garden Show go to support these garden grants.
+Visit the website to learn about their grants.

-Whole Foods Market – In the US and Canada.
-“Our Garden Grant program provides a $3,000 monetary grant to support a new or existing edible educational garden located at either a K-12 public or private school and a Non-profit organization (501(c)(3) in the US/Registered Charity in Canada) that serves children in the K-12 grade range.”
-The 2023 applications are closed for the year, but 2024 applications will be open in February and close on March 1.
-Notification will occur in August, and packages arrive in September.
+Whole Foods Market – “Our Garden Grant program provides a $3,000 monetary grant to support a new or existing edible educational garden located at either a K-12 public or private school and a Non-profit organization (501(c)(3) in the US/Registered Charity in Canada) that serves children in the K-12 grade range.”
+Visit the website to learn about their grants.

 School Kids learning about the Growing Dome Greenhouse pond

-American Heart Association Teaching Gardens Network – The Teaching Gardens Network is a one-stop shopfor everything schools will need to start or enhance a school garden.
+American Heart Association Teaching Gardens Network – The Teaching Gardens Network is a one-stop shop for everything schools will need to start or enhance a school garden.
 By joining the network you gain access to Grant opportunities for funding your garden, free gardening materials, and resources, digital cross-curricular, standards-based gardening and nutrition education curriculum, a downloadable Teaching Gardens Network certificate, and recognition on their website.
-Recipients were announced in January 2023.
-Applications for this grant have closed.
-Visit their website and join their network for 2024 grant opportunities.
+Visit the website to learn about their grants.

-Big Green Real Food Grow Here – Big Green awards Learning Gardens based on a number of factors, including the strength of gthe arden team, plans for garden use, student demographics, and location.
+Big Green Real Food Grow Here – Big Green awards Learning Gardens based on several factors, including the strength of the garden team, plans for garden use, student demographics, and location.
 They also have curriculum offerings.
-Applications for this grant season have closed.
-Visit their website to learn more about grant opportunities and deadlines.
+Visit the website to learn more about grants.

 Captain Planet Foundation™ – Invests in high-quality, solution-based programs that embrace STEM learning and environmental education.
 They empower youth to become local and global environmental change-makers.
-Visit their website and complete the simple form for the Small Grant Cycle Notification.
-When CPF Small Grant cycles re-open, they will email you.
+Visit the website to learn about their grants.

 Herb Society of America – Thanks to the generosity of Donald Samull, who made a planned gift to The Herb Society of America, an herb garden grant program for elementary school classes was established in 2009.
-These grants ensure that learning about herbs can be part of the curriculum, a resource Mr. Samull — an elementary school teacher — regularly used in his own classroom.
+These grants ensure that learning about herbs can be part of the curriculum, a resource Mr. Samull—an elementary school teacher—regularly used in his classroom.
 Elementary classrooms in grades K-6 with ten students or more may apply for a grant to establish an herb garden.
-In addition to plants, the funds may be used for supplies such as soil, plant trays, containers, child or yyouth-sizedtools, etc. Fifteen grants of $300 each are awarded annually.
-If you are interested in applying for a 2025 grant, visit their website in the summer of 2024 for more information.
+Visit the website to learn about their grants.

 Community Garden Grants